-Strand design limited to 7(6/1) which will result in lower fatigue resistance for bigger diameter ropes - High contact stresses between opposing layers when outer strands are tightened.
+- Strand design limited to 7(6/1) which will result in lower fatigue resistance for bigger diameter ropes - High contact stresses between opposing layers when outer strands are tightened. - High contact stresses between adjacent strands in the same directions of lay, when relevant lay lengths are shortened.

-- Outer strands might become loose (birdcage) or the inner strands might protrude between the outer strands, where excessive rotation is experienced. (due to operating parameters or external induced rotation) - The Center strand contains a single "King wire" which will have to be overstretched in areas along the rope where lay length is increased (straight line component inside a helix) - Lubrication cannot be maintained for the life of rope, within the inner components
+Outer strands might become loose (birdcage) or the inner strands might protrude between the outer strands, where excessive rotation is experienced. (due to operating parameters or external induced rotation)

+- The Center strand contains a single "King wire" which will have to be overstretched in areas along the rope where lay length is increased (straight line component inside a helix) - Lubrication cannot be maintained for the life of rope, within the inner components